This story has been updated. It was originally published on February 3, 2020.

 You’re standing on the street when a total stranger walks up and asks if they can borrow your phone to make a call.
 Theirs died, you see, and they have to tell whoever they’re meeting they’ll be sitting in the back.
-Or you’re talking to your friend about the person you started dating, and when you pull up their Instagram to show a picture, your friend snatches your phone and starts scrolling.
+Or you’re talking to a friend about the person you started dating, and when you pull up their Instagram to show a picture, your friend snatches your phone and starts scrolling.

 Stressful.
 Having somebody else’s hands on your unlocked device can give you heart palpitations.